Tanya-Val/Tanya-Val-OC-Project-5/README.md

 A “cart” page.
 This page will contain several parts:

-    - A summary of the products in the cart and the total price.
+    -A summary of the products in the cart and the total price.
 Users should be able to change the quantity of product or to completely remove a product from the cart

-    - A form to be submitted in order to confirm the order.
+    -A form to be submitted in order to confirm the order.
 The data entered into this form should be correct and properly formatted before it is sent to the back end, for example there should be no numbers in the name field.

 A “confirmation” page:

-   - An order confirmation message thanking the user for their order and displaying the order number sent by the API
+   -An order confirmation message thanking the user for their order and displaying the order number sent by the API